1977 Dan-Air Boeing 707 crash: Investigation

-A full investigation was launched by the Zambian authorities and the investigation was then delegated to the UK Air Accidents Investigation Branch - AAIB.
-The conclusions made by that investigation are as follows:
+A full investigation was launched by the Zambian authorities and the investigation was then delegated to the UK Air Accidents Investigation Branch (AAIB).

 It was determined that the structure of the right horizontal stabiliser failed due to metal fatigue in the rear spar structure, and due to the lack of an adequate fail-safe structure or device should such an event occur.
 The investigation also identified deficiencies in the assessment of aircraft designs and their certification and in the way aircraft were inspected.

 The Boeing 707 320/420 series had an enlarged horizontal stabiliser (tailplane) assembly compared to earlier 707 aircraft, and in the redesign the increased loads on the tailplane structure had been taken by replacing some of the aluminium skinning with stainless steel.
 In addition, the spar attachment fittings had been redesigned, making them both stronger and stiffer.
 This had the unforeseen effect of changing the way the tailplane structure handled gust loads, the stiffer fittings being no longer able to help in absorbing and transferring the stresses caused by gusts and other normal aerodynamic loads, the flexure (i.e., the bending loads) of the left and right horizontal stabilizers instead having to be carried by the stabiliser spars entirely by themselves.
 This led over time to fatigue cracking in the right horizontal stabiliser's rear spar, which, due to the concealed (internal) nature of the tailplane construction, was not noticed by maintenance engineers.

 The 707 had been designed to a 'fail-safe' philosophy, and failure of the tailplane rear spar had been calculated to be insufficient to cause the loss of the aircraft, the remaining front spar being sufficiently strong to enable the aircraft to land safely, the damage then being expected to be repaired before the aircraft was re-flown.